mech/Notes/Command/git.md

 * [GitHub flow for rapid deployment and web project](http://scottchacon.com/2011/08/31/github-flow.html)
 * [GitFlow for infrequent library releases](http://nvie.com/posts/a-successful-git-branching-model/)

+## Workflow

+Establish version control practices.
+There are myriad workflows in git.
+Find one that works for you and stick to it.
+This will help you plan how you will do releases and handle sticky situations.

+Ask yourself questions like — will you tag?
+If so what is the tag naming convention?

+Do you do rebase when you pull or merge when you pull?
+When you merge branches back into master do you `--squash` or not?

+Do you merge to master with the `--no-ff` flag?
+What is your method for handling nasty merge conflicts (they will happen and they will happen at the worst time possible)?
+If you establish all this at the start things will go much more smoothly as you introduce new people to the team - each with their own version control histories and preferences.
+You don't want a master log full of squashed commits, merge commit from other branches, and rebasing conflict resolution commits.
+This is terrible.
+Enforce consistency.

 ## Branching

 1. At your local machine: `git branch <branch_name>`